Percival33/phish-target-recognition/docs/readmes-todo/README-user-guide.md

 ```

 ### Step 2: Create Cross-Validation Splits
+TODO: first run `just prepare` then run `just splits-links`
+TODO: fix text to invert order and merge it with main readme
 **This step is crucial** - it creates balanced train/test splits for robust evaluation:

 ```bash